+Predictive maintenance is also known as condition monitoring.
+It involves monitoring the condition of equipment and detecting defects as they develop.
 There are a number of technologies that can be used such as: vibration analysis, thermal imaging, ultrasound, lubrication analysis, motion amplification and motor testing.
 The applications used in these technologies to defect faults are called techniques.

 TECHNOLOGY: Vibration Analysis

-TECHNIQUE: Vibration Analysis, This is trending a piece of equipment over a period of time and then through its vibration patterns detecting defects as they develop.
+TECHNIQUE: Vibration analysis, this is trending a piece of equipment over a period of time and then through its vibration patterns detecting defects as they develop.
 Vibration analysis can be used on rotating equipment where the vibration is reciprocating or it can be used on pipework where the vibration is a little more sporadic.

 TECHNIQUE: Motion Amplification: This is a relatively new version of an old technology.
 It’s where the number of frames per second (FPS) are altered from the normal 24 FPS (like a movie) and changed to the speed of a machine under inspection.
 This will amplify the movement of the unit at the relevant speed.
 Why this technology is so effective is because the software added can use each pixel in the image as a vibration sensors and detected the amount of vibration at that point.
 This give you the exact RPM and quantifies the vibration.
 An excellent tool for diagnosis imbalances, misalignments, looseness and other low frequency defects on a machine.

 UltraSonic is sometimes used on its own and also as a combination with other technologies.